jeastham1993/serverless-rust.github.io/docs/intro.md

 In his [2023 re:Invent Keynote Dr. Werner Vogels](https://www.youtube.com/watch?v=UTRBVPvzt9w) introduced the idea of [The Frugal Architect](https://www.thefrugalarchitect.com).
 Quoting directly from the website, they are a

-> Set of simple laws for building cost-aware, sustainable and modern architectures
+> Set of simple laws for building cost-aware, sustainable and modern architectures - Dr. Werner Vogels

 The Frugal Architect follows 7 laws and these laws are covered in depth [on the website](https://www.thefrugalarchitect.com).
 These laws are: